As Sally’s remnants soak Southeast, Hurricane Teddy and new storm in Gulf of Mexico pose new threats

 Centered over Georgia, the former hurricane was picking up speed, heading toward the Carolinas at 12 mph.

-Flash flood watches spanned from northeast Georgia through western South Carolina, much of North Carolina, and southeast Virginia where widespread rainfall of 2 to 4 inches were predicted with amounts locally topping 6 inches.
-The Southern Delmarva could also see this amount of rain.
+Flash-flood watches spanned from northeast Georgia through western South Carolina, much of North Carolina and southeastern Virginia, with widespread rainfall of two to four inches predicted with amounts in some places topping six inches.
+The southern Delmarva Peninsula could also see that much rain.
 This entire zone was under a slight to moderate risk of flash flooding.

 In a special bulletin, the National Weather Service wrote that central South Carolina, in particular, was experiencing heavy rainfall, at rates of one to two inches per hour.
-“The expected intensity and duration of this rainfall will cause flash flooding, particularly across central SC where the highest amounts are expected [through 4 p.m.
-Thursday]," it wrote.
+“The expected intensity and duration of this rainfall will cause flash flooding, particularly across central SC where the highest amounts are expected through [4 p.m.
+Thursday],” it wrote.
 “Some of it could [be] significant on any sensitive or urban locations.”

-East of where the center tracks, some tornadoes were possible and a tornado watch was in effect until 6 p.m. in central and eastern South Carolina.
+East of where the center tracks, some tornadoes were possible.
+A tornado watch was in effect until 6 p.m. in central and eastern South Carolina.

 Hurricane Teddy gains ‘major’ status

-On Thursday morning, Hurricane Teddy intensified into a Category 3 major hurricane, with peak sustained winds of 120 mph.
+On Thursday morning, Hurricane Teddy intensified into a major Category 3 hurricane, with peak sustained winds of 120 mph.
 Positioned 1,155 miles southeast of Bermuda, it was sweeping northwestward at 12 mph.
 The storm is forecast to intensify further, attaining winds of 130 mph by Thursday night, which would make it a Category 4 storm.

 By the weekend and early next week, Teddy is predicted to encounter cooler waters and an increase in hostile high-altitude winds, which would cause it to weaken slightly.
 Nevertheless, by Monday, when it will be making its closest pass to Bermuda, it is still expected to be a Category 2 hurricane with winds over 100 mph.